eridona/DonaLab-Handbook/README.md

 The Reporting Party will be told whether their complaint has been upheld or not; and whether the Reported Party has been dismissed or expelled.
 If the complaint is not upheld or the Reported Party is not dismissed or expelled, information will be shared with the Reporting Party to minimise any adverse effects in accessing their work or study environment, where possible, but there may be limits to the information about the consequences to the Reported Party that can be shared with the Reporting Party.  <br/>
 <br/>
 Where the Reporting Party is told the outcome they will be asked to respect confidentiality with regards to the outcome.
 Links to institute guidelines and contact information of the person in charge for each group are provided as hyperlinks above.  <br/>
+<a href="https://github.com/SAFE-Labs-Docs/Lab-Handbook/tree/main/1-POLICIES/06-Incident-Reporting">Click here for more examples from the community</a><br/>
 </i>
 </details>